SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/GEAR_RT.rst

 different manner, and depends on the stellar spectrum type you assume (see below for more details).

-At the moment, the only way to define star emission rates is to use constant star emission rates that need to be provided in the parameter file.
-The star emission rates need to be defined for each photon frequency group individually.
+To specify the radiation emitted by stars, there are two main parameters:
-Each star particle will then emit the given energies, independent of their other properties, i.e. the spectrum is currently independent of stellar age, metallicity, redshift, etc.
+``stellar_luminosity_model`` defines which model to use to obtain star luminosities, while ``stellar_spectrum_type`` determines the spectrum of the radiation.

-Furthermore, even though the parameter ``use_const_emission_rates`` is intended to be optional in the future, **for now it needs to be set to 1**., and it requires you to manually set the stellar emission rates via the ``star_emission_rates_LSol`` parameter.
+At the moment, the only way to define star emission rates is to use constant stellar luminosities by setting ``stellar_luminosity_model: const``. [#f3]_ The constant star emission rates need to be provided in the parameter file and to be defined for each photon frequency group individually using the ``const_stellar_luminosities_LSol`` parameter.
+The luminosities are expected to be in units of solar luminosities.
+Each star particle will then emit the given luminosities, independent of their other properties, e.g. the stellar age, metallicity, redshift, etc.

 When solving the thermochemistry, we need to assume some form of stellar spectrum so we may integrate over frequency bins to obtain average interaction